Olaf Scholz: Economic and financial policy

 Scholz has been campaigning for a financial transaction tax for several years.
-Experts criticized parts of his plans because they believed that it would primarily affect small shareholders.
-In December 2019, he pushed the introduction of this tax at European Union level.
-According to the draft, share purchases should be taxed when it comes to shares in companies that are worth at least one billion euros.
-Journalist Hermann-Josef Tenhagen criticized this version of the transaction tax because the underlying idea of taxing the wealthy more heavily was in fact turned into the opposite.
+Experts have criticized parts of this plan, arguing that it would disproportionately affect small shareholders.
+In December 2019, Scholz pushed for the introduction of this tax at European Union level.
+According to a draft legislation, share purchases should be taxed when they involve shares in companies with a market capitalization over €1B.
+Journalist Hermann-Josef Tenhagen criticized this version of the transaction tax on the basis that it would disproportionately affect lower-income individuals.
 A report by the Kiel Institute for the World Economy commissioned by the Federal Government in 2020 certified the same deficiencies in the tax concept that Tenhagen had already pointed out.

-Since taking office as minister of finance, Scholz has been committed to a continued goal of no new debt and limited public spending.
-In 2018, he suggested the creation of a European Union-wide unemployment insurance system to make the Eurozone more resilient to future economic shocks.
+During his tenure as minister of finance, Scholz prioritized not taking on new government debt and limiting public spending.
+In 2018, he suggested the creation of an EU-wide unemployment insurance system to make the Eurozone more resilient to future economic shocks.